EpicOrange/riichi_advanced/documentation/documentation.md

     ["a", "b", "c"]

-This is what we've seen earlier above.
-I defined it as a condition list.
+AND conditions are what we're used to seeing.
+I defined them as a condition list.
 But if you want (("a" OR "b") AND "c") you would write

     [["a", "b"], "c"]